Samtastic6/BMI-Calculator-Website/README.md

 # BMI-Calculator-Website
 This project is a website that calculates BMI of a person.
+It is built using basic HTML, CSS and JavaScript.